Meyner, a Democrat, was the representative for New Jersey's 13th congressional district from 1975 to 1978.

-Each dot in the chart below was a member of the House of Representatives in 1978.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Meyner is shown as a purple triangle. (analysis methodology)
+Meyner is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 1978 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 Meyner sponsored bills primarily in these issue areas:

 International Affairs (18%) Taxation (18%) Government Operations and Politics (14%) Agriculture and Food (12%) Social Welfare (11%) Health (11%) Education (9%) Foreign Trade and International Finance (8%)